Blue swimmer crab fishery

 Equipment

-The fishing gear allowed depends on how many C1 symbols are attached to the primary commercial fishing licence.
+The number of crab pots, collapsible traps or dillies that can be used depends on how many C1 symbols are on a primary commercial fishing licence:

-- once: maximum of 50 pots, collapsible traps or dillies can be used at the same time
+- 1 x C1 symbol – maximum of 50 pots, collapsible traps or dillies can be used at the same time

-- twice: maximum of 100 pots, collapsible traps or dillies can be used at the same time
+- 2 x C1 symbols – maximum of 100 pots, collapsible traps or dillies can be used at the same time

-- three times: maximum of 150 pots, collapsible traps and dillies can be used at the same time.
+- 3 x C1 symbols: – maximum of 150 pots, collapsible traps and dillies can be used at the same time.

-No more than 100 pots, collapsible traps or dillies may be used at the same time to take crabs in the Hervey Bay crab area or Moreton Bay crab area.
+Note: No more than 100 pots, collapsible traps or dillies can be used at the same time in the Hervey Bay or Moreton Bay crab areas.

 Trotlines